geneseframework/genese/src/complexity/README.md

     - logic doors : 0
     - recursion : 0

-## How to contribute ?
+## 7. How to contribute ?

-### Adding new languages
+### 7.1 Adding new languages

-Genese Complexity was developed at first for TypeScript files.
-Now, it is possible to "plug" any language in Genese Complexity.
+Genese Complexity was developed at first for TypeScript files, but you can now "plug" any language in this module.

-What does it means ?
-To be simple, this module parses a Json file with a specific format : JsonAst.
+What does it mean ?
+To be simple, Genese Complexity parses a Json file with a specific format : ***JsonAst***.
 This format corresponds to a simplified AST (Abstract Syntax Tree) of the source code.
-So if you want to be able to "plug" your language in Genese Complexity, you "just" need to parse the AST specific to your language and to transform it to JsonAst format.
+So if you want to be able to "plug" your language in Genese Complexity, you "just" need to convert the AST structure which is specific to your language to JsonAst format.
 In other words, your AST nodes must "match" with the AstNodes of the JsonAst.

-As Genese Complexity was created for TypeScript files, if your JsonAst files respect exactly the Typescript AST format, Genese Complexity will be able to understand it.
+As Genese Complexity was created for TypeScript files, if your JsonAst files respect exactly the Typescript AST structure and conventions, Genese Complexity will be able to understand it.
 If you want to understand how TypeScript AST "runs", you can make some trials in the [TypeScript AST Viewer](https://ts-ast-viewer.com/#code/KYDwDg9gTgLgBAYwDYEMDOa4HFgDthrADCEAtmEqAJYwCecA3gFBNxtygrmUAUKAlI1bsRCCLjQRKAOiQQA5n34BuYWwC+auE01A).

-There are hundreds kinds of TypeScript AST nodes, which can be fastidious to "link" the AST nodes of your language to the equivalent in TypeScript.
-Fortunately, JsonAst needs only few kinds of nodes, not all the hundreds of TypeScript AST.
-You will find below the list of all the AstNode kinds that you will need.
-You will need too to respect the structure of the TypeScript AST : for example, a "else" MUST be the last son of a "IfStatement" node.
+There are hundreds kinds of TypeScript AST nodes, which can be fastidious to "link" the AST nodes of your language.
+Fortunately, JsonAst only needs few kinds of nodes, not all the hundreds of TypeScript AST.
+You will find below the list of the AstNode kinds that you will need.

-### JsonAst specifications

-#### Kinds of AstNodes
+#### 7.1.1 Kinds of AstNodes

 You will find below the list of all the different kinds of AstNodes.
 If you want to understand exactly what they mean, you can refer yourself to the TypeScript documentation : for example, the AstNode kind "IfStatement" refers to the TypeScript AST node ts.SyntaxKind.IfStatement.
 The exhaustive list of TypeScript SyntakKinds are accessible [here](https://github.com/microsoft/TypeScript/blob/master/lib/typescript.d.ts) (from line 77 to 447).